What Happened With Rates This Week

 Rate Locks Explained

-When a buyer gets pre-approved their interest rate isn't guaranteed until they lock it.
-A rate lock is an agreement between the buyer and the lender that secures a specific interest rate for a set period of time while the transaction closes.
+When a buyer is pre-approved, the interest rate is not secured until it is locked.
+A rate lock is an agreement between the borrower and the lender that sets a specific interest rate for a defined period of time while the transaction moves toward closing.

 Quick Tip for Agents